NDelventhal/cot_reports/README.md

     - Speculators:
         - evaluate if information is priced in (high vs. low position changes after events with potentially high impact)
         - analyse the behaviour of competitors
-        - detect the "mood of the markets" (risk aversion or risk appetite of market participants)
+        - detect the 'mood of the markets' (risk aversion or risk appetite of market participants)
         - derive trading approaches

 4. Market observers: